mvolkmann/blog/src/zig.md

 To get a pointer to the data of a variable, use `&variable_name`.

 To dereference a pointer, use `variable_name.*`.
-This syntax can be used with chaining when the value is a `struct` to access a struct field.
+When the value is a struct instance, this syntax can be used with chaining to access a struct field.
 For example, `dog_ptr.*.name`.
 This can be thought of as a request to get the whole struct instance and then a specific field from it.